Evaporation & Crystallisation

 Evaporation is the quicker of the two methods.
 We set up the apparatus like what is shown below.

 Soluble solids are solids that dissolve in a liquid.
-We are able to separate a soluble salt from a solution in two different ways; evaporation and crystallisation.
-Both of these methods removed the solvent (the liquid) from an aqueous solution (which is a liquid with a soluble solid dissolved in the liquid).
+We can separate a soluble solid from a solution in two different ways; evaporation and crystallisation.
+Both of these ways remove the solvent (the liquid) from a solution (which is a liquid with a soluble solid dissolved in the liquid).
 The methods for evaporation and crystallisation are very similar.

 Evaporation